zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 IT and software engineering teams can solve potential problems before they occur, leading to smoother operations, fewer disruptions, and a more efficient workflow.
 This proactive approach saves time and resources, allowing teams to focus on innovation and continuous improvement.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations prevent problems:

 * **Implementing Automated Testing:**
 Repeatedly encountering bugs in production that were not caught during manual testing calls for preventative action by implementing automated testing.
 Set up a suite of automated tests using frameworks like Selenium for UI testing, JUnit for unit tests, and pytest for Python applications.
 Integrate these tests into the CI/CD pipeline.
 The outcome is that automated tests catch issues early in the development cycle, reducing the likelihood of bugs reaching production and saving time on manual testing.